manolitto/openvlex2/README.md

 - With OpenVLex you can **re-use** your **wall-on-tile parts** (walls, floors, ...) on the **outside** of your dungeons or buildings without having ugly holes in the foundation.

+- OpenVLex allows you to flexibly exchange the base of **"separate wall"** parts and make an **interior 1/2 inch** wide interior wall out of an exterior wall.
+This wall can be locked by using special 1/2 inch "through hole" clips.

 - With a basic set of reusable bases in different sizes, you will never have to print a base again. **Save printing time and money**.
 And save plastic and rare earths (magnets).
 Save the planet! :earth_africa::earth_americas::earth_asia::nerd_face:

 - OpenVLex is a non-commercial **open source** solution that I created in my spare time.
 Feel **free to use** it.
 No need to buy me a coffee or a beer, instead, just be a nice person and help people in need :relaxed:.